Digital Dramaturgy Documentation

 # Playscript Source (choose one option)

-# Option 1: Google Sheets published CSV
+# Google Sheets published CSV:

 play: https://docs.google.com/spreadsheets/d/.../pub?output=csv